f13end/Crypto-Investor-Tools/README.md

 * **CoinBeagle** CoinBeagle provides the Latest Cryptocurrency News.
 Covering recent Coin, Token and Blockchain News.
 11 Feeds with Auto Ad and Sponsored Post Removal. https://www.coinbeagle.com/news/

-* **CoinLoop** CoinLoop ✅ The number one cryptocurrency dashboard.
+* **CoinLoop** The number one cryptocurrency dashboard.
 Featuring advanced trading indicators, view prices, live charts and track your cryptocurrency portfolio and the coins you care about. https://coinloop.io/

 * **Coins.live** Cryptocurrency prices, Prortfolio Tracker, Crypto News - Search, sort and filter all Cryptocurrency prices in real time.